jakobzhao/noise_complaints/readme.md

 }
 ```

-Someone may find the default cesium.js credit banner is kind of distractive,  we can actually turn it off the following code.
+Someone may find the default cesium.js credit banner is kind of distracting.
+We can actually turn it off using the following code:

 ![](img/original_credits.png)